dilumb/DLTClust/README.md

 If number of clusters (n_c) is not decided, a typical value could be 1/2 n_n

 ### Input File Format
 DSM and DMM files should be in CSV format.
-A DSM file should have following format:
+A DSM file should have the following format:
 * List of labels starting with a comma to indicate an empty cell, e.g., `,C,D,E,A,B`
 * Keep diagonals empty
 * From row 2 onwards 1st value must be a label